binary-com/daily-report/_posts/en/2018-04-10-Dollar-Hit-By-Trump-Lawyer-Raids-10-apr-18.md

 The AUD/USD and NZD/USD are higher again on hopes of a bullish response from China on Trump’s tariff threats.
 The Kiwi is higher for the third straight day.

-After a strong day yesterday, the EUR/USD us suffering minor losses, with the GBP/USD unchanged despite reassuring house price data yesterday.
+After a strong day yesterday, the EUR/USD is suffering minor losses, with the GBP/USD unchanged despite reassuring house price data yesterday.
 The EUR/GBP is dropping back again after making gains yesterday.

 Yen pairs have a positive bias, with the yen backing off, helping major pairs including the USD/JPY to rise.
 The GBP/JPY is making its third solid day of gains.